 The participating institutions can decide to share item content according to specific copyright, sharing and confidentiality regulations.
 This idea of sharing content is of particular relevance in the field of language assessment (e.g. English) or for technology-enhanced items, where development costs are higher than that for traditional items.

 Two principles: open-source and interoperability

-Two important principles are adopted by institutions wishing to participate in the FLIP Initiative:
+Two important principles are adopted by institutions wishing to join the FLIP+ e-assessment community: